ethersphere/swarm/swarm/docs/sw^3/storage.rst

 Instead, we need punitive measures to ensure compliance with storage promises.
 These will work using a :dfn:`deposit system`.
 Nodes wanting to sell promisory storage guarantees should have a *stake verified and locked-in* at the time of making their promise.
 This implies  that nodes must be *registered* in advance with a contract and put up a security deposit.

 Following :dfn:`registration`, a node may sell storage promises covering the time period for which their funds are locked.
-While their registration is active, if they are found to have lost a chunk that was covered by their promise, they stand to loose (part of) their deposit.
+While their registration is active, if they are found to have lost a chunk that was covered by their promise, they stand to loose their deposit.

 Requirements
 -------------

-In this context, :dfn:`*owner*` refers to the originator of a chunk (the one that uploads a document to the swarm), while :dfn:`storer` refers to a swarm node that actually stores the given chunk.
+In this context, :dfn:`owner` refers to the originator of a chunk (the one that uploads a document to the swarm), while :dfn:`storer` refers to a swarm node that actually stores the given chunk.

 Let us start from some reasonable usage requirements: